 - 7. Does a restraining order give someone a criminal record in Colorado?

-A protective order is a court order that protects an individual from someone’s threats or other actions.
+A protective order is a court order that protects you from someone’s threats or other actions.
 Also known as a restraining order, a protective order can limit someone from having any contact with you or your family.
 Violating a civil protection order in Colorado can result in an arrest and jail time.

-A protection order in Colorado prohibits the restrained person from certain actions against the protected party.
-This is often used to protect individuals from:
+A protection order in Colorado prohibits the restrained person from certain actions against you (“the protected party”).
+This is often used to protect you from:

 Protective orders can be temporary or permanent.
 In an emergency situation, you can go to the police to ask for an emergency protection order when the courts are not open.
-A temporary protective order can be issued to protect someone for a short period.
+A temporary protective order can be issued to protect you for a short period.
 A permanent protective order may last forever (permanent) unless it is modified or terminated.

-A temporary protective order, also known as a temporary restraining order (TRO) can be obtained without the involvement of the alleged abuser.
+A temporary protective order, also known as a temporary restraining order (TRO), can be obtained without the involvement of the alleged abuser.
 This involves filing a motion in court.
-If the court grants the motion, the court will issue a TRO to protect the victim until a court hearing is set or a permanent protective order.1
+If the court grants the motion, the court will issue a TRO to protect you until a court hearing is set for a permanent protective order.1

-For a permanent protective order, also known as a permanent restraining order (PRO), the other person will have the chance to respond to the motion.2 This requires properly serving the other person with notice of the hearing.
-However, if the accused does not show up to the PRO hearing, the court will generally grant the order.
+For a permanent protective order, also known as a permanent restraining order (PRO), the other person (“restrained party”) will have the chance to respond to the motion.2 This requires properly serving the other person with notice of the hearing.
+However, if the accused does not show up to the PRO hearing, the court will generally grant the permanent order.

-A protective order can prohibit any contact between the restrained person and the protected individuals.
+A protective order can prohibit any contact between the restrained person and you (or your children).
 This includes:

 - Sexual assault

 - Entering or remaining on premises of the family home

-- Coming within a specified distance of a protected person or premises
+- Coming within a specified distance of you or premises

-- Taking, harming, or threatening harm to an animal.3
+- Taking, harming, or threatening harm to an animal/pet.3